Bardolph-Automation-Inc/bardolph/docs/language.rst

 With multiple-zone lights, the ``set`` command works the same, but you can limit which zones it affects.
 It can set all of them to the same color, set the color of a single zone, or set it for a range of them.
-For example, I have a Z LED strip, which I named "Strip".
+For example, at home I have a Z LED strip, which I named "Strip".
 I can set the entire device to one color with:

 .. code-block:: lightbulb